-It was the kind of day pilots love most.
-Fall flying, in general, is really enjoyable.
-Airplanes perform better in cool air, the engines rev up faster, takeoff rolls are shorter, planes leap into climb with lighter touches, and they climb faster.
-With the humidity and turbulence of the summer behind us, September 11th was a beautiful morning to go flying.
+It was the kind of day that pilots love flying on.
+Fall flying is really enjoyable because airplanes perform better in cool air.
+The engines rev up faster and takeoff rolls are shorter.
+Planes leap with lighter touches and climb faster.
+As the humidity and turbulence of summer departed, September 11th was a beautiful morning to go flying.

 I vividly remember preparing my aircraft for take-off that morning.
 I remember walking around the plane in the crisp early morning air.
 Walk-arounds are a safety routine that pilots perform before every flight to make sure that no external damage has occurred.
-It is an awesome privilege to be on the ground so close to such an amazing machine.
-I took some extra time to enjoy my walk-around that morning in the beautiful weather.
+It is an awesome privilege to be on the ground so close to an amazing machine.
+I took some extra time to enjoy my walk-around that morning.
 After ensuring that the aircraft was safe, I returned to the flight deck to have a cup of coffee and prepare the aircraft for departure.

 As I taxied my plane and turned onto Runway 04 at Newark Airport, I took a moment to appreciate my view of the New York skyline.
 I remember taking in the beauty of southern Manhattan, anchored with the Twin Towers.

-I was drinking my coffee when I heard the controller say: “All aircraft on this frequency, prepare to land at the nearest suitable airport.”
+I was drinking my coffee when I heard, “All aircraft on this frequency, prepare to land at the nearest suitable airport.”

 We were on a short flight that morning.
 When this directive came from ATC, we were already descending for our scheduled destination airport.
-For that reason, our destination airport was actually the “most suitable”.
-I questioned ATC asking, “What’s going on?”.
+For that reason, our destination airport was actually the “most suitable.”
+I questioned ATC, “What’s going on?”
 The controller responded with a flat voice, “An aircraft has crashed into the World Trade Center.”
 I thought that a small plane must have had a mechanical problem.
 An unfortunate event.
 I never imagined that it was an airliner.

 A lot happened in the next 30 minutes.
-We landed safely, taxied our aircraft to the gate and were scheduled to “turn around” soon.
+We landed safely, taxied our aircraft to the gate and scheduled to turn around soon.
 Our passengers quickly exited, completely oblivious to anything unusual.
 I hadn’t mentioned anything on the PA.
-I walked to the boarding area.
-There I watched in horror as the second plane crashed into the World Trade Center.
+I walked to the boarding area where I watched in horror as the second plane crashed into the World Trade Center.
 Now I knew that something was going on, but I was still a pilot.
-I had a flight to prepare for.
-I stayed in professional mode.
+I had a flight to prepare so I stayed in professional mode.
 I went back to the aircraft and we started boarding for our return flight to New York City.

 With a full airplane and ready to taxi out to the runway, ATC called to inform us that a third aircraft had crashed into the Pentagon.
 All airspace in the United States had been shut down.
 I got on the PA system and told the passengers, “Ladies and Gentlemen, we have been informed that a third airplane has crashed.
 All flights are now canceled.
-We will be deplaning shortly”.
-Then I broke down in tears.
-I couldn’t make any sense of what was going on.
+We will be deplaning shortly.”
+I broke down in tears, I couldn’t make any sense of what was happening.

 I’m generally reluctant to tell my 9/11 story because I feel ashamed that the situation affected me so much.
-We all shared the experience of that day together – how is my story more traumatic than anyone else’s?
+We all shared the experience of that day together – how is my story more traumatic than anyone else’s experience?